Paperspace/gradient-cli/README.md

 Alternatively you can use the `paperspace.run()` fuction in code with a script file name as the first argument:

-    import paperspace
+    import gradient

-    paperspace.run('myscript.py') # runs myscript on paperspace
+    gradient.run('myscript.py') # runs myscript on paperspace

 In code you can provide additional paperspace jobs create options in a dict in the second argument to run():

-    paperspace.run('myscript.py', {'project': 'myproject', 'machineType': 'P5000',
+    gradient.run('myscript.py', {'project': 'myproject', 'machineType': 'P5000',
                                    'container': 'paperspace/tensorflow-python'})

-See the Paperspace API [jobs create](https://paperspace.github.io/paperspace-node/jobs.html#.create) documentation for the full list of jobs create options that can be specified.
+See the [Gradient docs](https://docs.paperspace.com/gradient/jobs/about) documentation for the full list of jobs create options that can be specified.

 Using gradient run